variadicjs/variadicjs.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Detailed nformation on how to perform common tasks you can find  [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Detailed information on how to perform common tasks you can find  [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Quick start